-Echeveria shaviana or Mexican hen is a beautiful succulent plant with special features and needs.
-Even though you can grow this plant outdoors, it is not easy to grow it with other succulents as it has different light and water requirements.
+Echeveria shaviana or Mexican hen is a beautiful succulent plant of the Crassulaceae family with special features and needs.
+Even though you can grow this plant outdoors, it is not easy to grow it with other succulents as this Echeveria genus plant has different light and water requirements.

 In this article, you will learn how to grow and care for echeveria shaviana and prevent any issues that might arise while it grows.

 - What Is Echeveria Shaviana?

 - Echeveria Shaviana Care

 Echeveria shaviana is a popular plant in the genus “Echeveria.”
 It is best known for its wavy leaf edges that resemble Mexican hens, hence the name.
 Moreover, this plant can also be called pink frills, echeveria succulent, Mexican hens, or Mexican hens and chicks.

 Echeveria shaviana is so elegant-looking that it has gained the Royal Horticultural Society Prestigious Award of Garden Merit.

 You should note that this Mexican succulent plant is a slow grower.
 This means that you may notice other succulents growing quickly, but your Mexican hens not showing any sign of growth.
 Don’t worry, if this is the case.
 When your echeveria shavianas become mature, you will enjoy the sight of your beautiful plants growing.